randychrisrealtime/RCRT-Linux-Preempt-RT-Patch/README.md

 RCRT is an enhanced, full Preempt RT implementation for Ubuntu-based Linux systems.

-*This patch is for manipulating Vanilla Linux kernel source version 4.16.8*
+*This is a kernel patch.
+If you don't want to compile your own kernel, install our [kernel binaries](https://github.com/randychrisrealtime/RCRT-kernel-binaries).
+This patch is for manipulating Vanilla Linux kernel source version 4.16.8*

 #### Extra Features
   * Ureadahead support